Parmesan Crusted Crushed Turnip Recipe

 - Seared Lamb Chops with Anchovy Butter

-For more delicious turnip recipes, be sure to try:
+For more delicious ideas on what to do with turnips, be sure to try:

 - Garlic Herb Butter Roast Chicken with Root Vegetables